TonyZhangND/GoOvid/chatroom/README.md

 Detailed usage and program behavior descriptions can be found in chatroom.pdf.

-In addition, the following command runs a test suite
+In addition, the following command executes a test suite

 ```
 python2 grading.py
 ```

-which runs all the master scripts in the tests/ directory, comparing the actual output with the desired output for each test case.
+that runs all the master scripts in the tests/ directory, comparing the actual output with the desired output for each test case.

 Also, the following command